gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 is used to determine whether an application is still in an acceptable state.
 If the liveness probe fails, OpenShift will destroy the pod and replace it with a new one.

-In our case we will implement the health check logic in a REST endpoint and let WildFly Swarm publish that logic on the `/health` endpoint for use with OpenShift.
+In our case we will implement the health check logic in a REST endpoint and let Thorntail (ex-WildFly Swarm) publish that logic on the `/health` endpoint for use with OpenShift.

 ** 2. Add `monitor` fraction**

 First, open the `pom.xml` file.

-WildFly Swarm includes the `monitor` fraction which automatically adds health check infrastructure to your application when it is included as a fraction in the project.
+Thorntail (ex-WildFly Swarm) includes the `monitor` fraction which automatically adds health check infrastructure to your application when it is included as a fraction in the project.
 Open the file to insert the new dependencies into the `pom.xml` file at the `<!-- Add monitor fraction-->` marker: